Ezra G. Levin

-Ezra G. Levin is co-chair of the law firm Kramer Levin Naftalis & Frankel LLP, and has been involved in corporate law for more than 40 years as a counselor, teacher and director.
-He has been listed in the peer selected The Best Lawyers in America since its inception.
+Ezra G. Levin (born Ezra Gurion Levin; February 10, 1934 – October 31, 2022) was co-chair of the law firm Kramer Levin Naftalis & Frankel LLP, and was involved in corporate law for more than 40 years as a counselor, teacher and director.
+He has been listed in the peer-selected The Best Lawyers in America since its inception.

-Levin has served on the board of directors of numerous clients including a Fortune 200 company, served as trustee (appointed by the Securities Investor Protection Corporation) of a failed brokerage firm, and has held several judicial appointments as special master.
-He has taught courses in corporate law, corporate finance, mergers and acquisitions, and securities regulation, and has advised public and private corporations in those areas.
+Levin served on the board of directors of numerous clients including a Fortune 200 company, served as trustee (appointed by the Securities Investor Protection Corporation) of a failed brokerage firm, and held several judicial appointments as special master.
+He taught courses in corporate law, corporate finance, mergers and acquisitions, and securities regulation, and advised public and private corporations in those areas.